GrammaticalFramework/gf-rgl/README.md

 A list of all languages and their properties is maintained centrally in `languages.csv`.
 This file should be kept up-to-date and all build methods should read this config file.
-If you see something wrong, please report/fix it.
+**If you see something wrong, please report/fix it.**

 Description of columns:
-- Code
+- Code, e,g, `Eng`
-- Directory
+- Directory, e.g. `english`
-- Functor: (not used)
+- Functor (not used)
-- Unlexer
+- Unlexer (not used)
-- Present: languages that have notpresent marked
+- Present: languages that have `--# notpresent` marked
-- All: languages for which to compile All
+- All: languages for which to compile `All`
-- API: languages for which to compile Try
+- Try: languages for which to compile `Try`
-- Symbolic: languages for which to compile Symbolic
+- Symbolic: languages for which to compile `Symbolic`
-- Compatibility: languages for which Compatibility exists
+- Compatibility: languages for which to complile `Compatibility`

 Columns can be a string, just `y`'s (where nothing means `n`) or just (`n`'s where nothing means `y`).